permutationlock/aven-cfmt/README.md

 ### Parse depth

-The `aven-cfmt` C parser is not particularly well designed, and a combinatorial explosion of backtracking can occur with some pathological inputs.
+The `aven-cfmt` C parser was written haphazardly with the C11 standard's grammar open on my left monitor.
+As a result, a combinatorial explosion of backtracking can occur with some pathological inputs.
 My hack to solve this (and satisfy the allmighty fuzzer) was to simply place a limit on the depth of the parse tree.
 If valid source code contains extremely long expressions or